bergie/heroku-app-example-midgard/README.md

     git push heroku master

 `.buildpack` file contains the list of all buildpacks which should be installed for your heroku slug

+Set at least one process:

+    heroku ps:scale web=1